00sapo/zotero-skimming/README.md

 # Zotero Skimming

-Zotero 9 add-on that finds salient prose in academic PDFs and saves the results as native Zotero highlight annotations.
+Zotero 9 add-on that speeds up skimming, so you can orientate faster inside a paper.

 <img src="assets/screenshot.png" alt="Screenshot of a paper annotated" width="400" />